zerodays/zerodays-challenge/README.md

     - [axios](https://www.npmjs.com/package/axios) - to be used for all API calls.
 - Create 2 pages, further described below.
 - Make some REST API calls.
 The API is available at [challenge.zerodays.dev/api/v1/](https://challenge.zerodays.dev/api/v1/).
+- Show some sort of error message whenever an API request fails.

 ## 2. Pages